carpentries-incubator/python-humanities-lesson/_episodes/05-loops-and-functions.md

 ## Automating data processing using For Loops

-The file we've been using so far, `surveys.csv`, contains 25 years of data and is very large.
+The file we've been using so far, `TCP.csv`, contains 25 years of data and is very large.
 We would like to separate the data for each year into a separate file.